emtr8/portfolio/README.md

-# Emma Trapp | Business Analytics & Data Science Portfolio
+# Emma Trapp | Business & Marketing Analytics Portfolio

 A collection of data analytics, machine learning, and business intelligence projects using Python, SQL, and data visualization.